sosuisen/petasti-create-index-action/README.md

 ## `index-file-name`

-The name of generated index file.
+The file name of generated index file.
 Default is `"README.md"`.

+## `title-name`

+The title name of generated index file.
+Default is `"INDEX"`.

 ## Usage 1: Generate README.md